GuildCrafts/web-development-js/_goals/251-Init_1-Bossggle_Word_Game.md

 ## Context

-The series of initiation goals are designed for brand-new members of Learners Guild to get oriented to the learning environment, build key foundational skills, and work on some fun projects.
+The series of initiation goals are designed for new members of Learners Guild to get oriented to the learning environment, build key foundational skills, and work on some fun projects.

 <!-- TODO: add links to other initiation goals -->